10 December 2010

 How can one be an invincible leader? (updated by liat 20 Nov 2015)

 • Give them a mission-vision-values that they can believe in and adopt as their own.
 They will naturally try to achieve the vision without being forced to.
-This belief, the philosophy is the Dao, the 1st factor of Sun Zi's Art of War 5 factors.
+This belief, the philosophy is the Dao, the 1st factor of Sun Zi's Art of War's 5 factors.

 • Do not demand or fight for credits and rewards.
 Pass to able hands and leave when the mission is accomplished.

-How productive is such team?
+How productive is such a team?

-4. In this world of knowledge and conceptual economy, of increasing complexity and increasing pace of change, the knowledge to do things well does not reside in a few people, whether the chairman, CEO or COO, by every where in the organization.
-It is better to consolidate and aggregate the wisdom of everyone in and even without (the customers, the suppliers, partners etc) to define the strategies and work together to accomplish the mission and vision of the organization.
-This present world needs the leadership of level 4 Honored Leader and 5 Invisible Leader to succeed, especially in the long run.
+4. In this world of knowledge and conceptual economy, of increasing complexity and increasing pace of change, the knowledge to do things well does not reside in a few people, whether the chairman, CEO, or COO, by everywhere in the organization.
+It is better to consolidate and aggregate the wisdom of everyone in and even without (the customers, the suppliers, partners, etc) to define the strategies and work together to accomplish the mission and vision of the organization.
+This present world needs the leadership of Level 4 Honored Leader and 5 Invisible Leader to succeed, especially in the long run.

-It may be good to compare with Jim Collins (‘Good to Great’ Book Author) Level 5 Leadership.
+It may be good to compare with Jim Collins (‘Good to Great’ Book Author), Level 5 Leadership.

 The levels are: